To calculate time between two VORs, what formula should be used?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-The correct formula to calculate the time taken to travel between two VORs is derived from the basic relationship between distance, speed, and time.
-The formula Time = Distance / Ground Speed shows how long it will take to cover a certain distance at a specified ground speed.
+The formula to calculate time between two VORs is based on the relationship between distance, speed, and time.
+When determining how long it will take to travel a certain distance at a specific ground speed, the correct formula is time equals distance divided by ground speed.

 Subscribe